 Does Sunscreen Expire?

 Does sunscreen expire?
 The FDA (Food and Drug Administration) requires sunscreens to stay at full strength for up to 3 years.
 Some sunscreens have an expiration date on the bottle that indicates when it is no longer effective.
-If you purchase a sunscreen that does not have an expiration date, write the date of purchase on the bottle and discard after 3 years.
+If you purchase sunscreen that does not have an expiration date, write the date of purchase on the bottle and discard it after 3 years.

 It is also important to remember that these expiration dates stamped on the bottle are only good for shelf life.
 This means that your sunscreen can expire and degrade faster depending on a few different factors.
 The main factor is heat.
 Make sure to keep your bottle in the shade or wrapped up in a towel.
 The heat will cause your sunscreen to expire faster.
-If it has been exposed to heat you should replace it every few months.
+If it has been exposed to heat, you should replace it every few months.

 Even with the expiration date, experts recommend replacing your sunscreen every year.

 Have you ever gotten a really bad sunburn that required medical attention?
 Do you always wear sunscreen?
 Do you have a recipe for a natural-based sunscreen?
 Do you or someone you know have survived skin cancer?
 Comment below!
 For more information on how to have fun in the summer, click this link.